syncfusion-content/maui-docs/MAUI/Autocomplete/Searching-Filtering.md

 {% endtabs %}

-Now, let us create a custom filtering class to apply your filter logic to `Autocomplete` control by following these steps:
+Now, create a custom filtering class to apply your filter logic to the `Autocomplete` control by following these steps.

 **Step 1:** Create a class that derives from the `IAutocompleteFilterBehavior` interface.